-There is little evidence that service sector organisations understand what they need to do to improve customer service delivery, although there is some recognition that they need to do so.
+6. There is little evidence that service sector organisations under stand what they need to do to improve customer service delivery, although there is some recognition that they need to do so.
 Service providers do not have policies, practices and procedures in place clearly aligned to ensuring that they deliver excellent service, and there is a tendency for employees not to take responsibility for delivering a good service.
-Managers 'blame' front-line-staff and front-line-staff 'blame' poor and inattentive delivery on the attitude of customers towards them.
+Managers 'blame' front- line -staff and front-line-staff 'blame' poor and inattentive delivery on the attitude of customers towards them.

-Why Firms Need to Satisfy Customers?
+Why firms Need to Satisfy Customers

-- The main reason customers change providers is as a result of poor service delivery. - Service driven organisations can charge up to nine per cent more for their products and services and grow twice as fast as the average company. - It costs about five times as much to attract a new customer as to keep an existing one. - Raising customer retention rates by five per cent could increase the value of the average customer by 25 - 100 per cent. - The probability of selling services to a new customer is one in sixteen compared with a probability of selling to an existing customer of 1:2.2. - It is easier to get present customers to buy 10 per cent more than to increase the customer base by 10 percent. - Loyal customers who refer others to the service provider generate business at very low cost. - Ninety one per cent of dissatisfied customers will not use the service again. - The average business looses between 10 and 30 per cent of its customers every year. - For every customer who complains there are 26 others who do not bother. - While over 95 per cent of unhappy customers do not complain to the service provider they typically tell at least 15 other people, while satisfied ones will tell six at most. - Customers approve of customer satisfaction surveys.
+- The main reason customers change providers is as a result of poor service delivery. - Service driven organisations can charge up to nine percent more for their products and services and grow twice as fast as the average company.
+Ni - It costs about five times as much to attract a new customer as to keep an existing one. - Raising customer retention rates by five percent could increase the value of the average customer by 25 100 percent. - The probability of selling services to a new customer is 1in 16 compared with a probability of selling to an existing customer of 1:2.2. - It is easier to get present customers to buy 10 percent more than to increase the customer base by 10 percent. - Loyal customers who refer others to the service provider generate business at very low cost. - 91 percent of dissatisfied customers will not use the service again. - The average business looses between 10 and 30 percent of its customers every year. - For every customer who complains there are 26 others who do not bother. - While over 95 percent of unhappy customers do not complain to the service provider they typically tell at least 15 other people, while satisfied ones will tell six at most. - Customers approve of customer satisfaction surveys.

-There are three main drivers of customer satisfaction: what is delivered (the service or product), how it is delivered, and, perceived value for money.
+7. There are three main drivers of customer satisfaction with services: what is delivered (the service or product).
+How it is delivered, and. perceived value for money.
 Overall customer satisfaction is influenced by all three, with what is delivered and value for money generally being more important than how it is delivered.
 Dissatisfied customers are generally those who did not get what they expected.
 Timeliness in delivery has also been shown to be important.